 from an EU/EEA member state.

 Single-journey visa: €60

 Multiple-journey visa: €100

-An online visa application facility was introduced to all Irish embassies and consulates on a phased basis during 2008.
-This facility is now available worldwide, so you must apply for a visa online.
-There is information on how to complete an online application in English (pdf) as well as in Arabic (pdf), Chinese (pdf), Russian (pdf), French (pdf), Turkish (pdf) and Urdu (pdf).
+You must apply for a visa online.
+There is information on how to complete an online application in English (pdf) as well as in Arabic (pdf), Chinese (pdf), Russian (pdf), French (pdf), Turkish (pdf), Hindi (pdf) and Urdu (pdf).

 The Irish Government has started collecting biometric data from certain visa applicants.
 From March 2010 all visa applicants aged 6 years and over residing in Nigeria must provide fingerprints.
-You can find information about biometric data in this list of frequently asked questions on the INIS website.
+You can find information about biometric data on the Department of Justice website.

 The Irish Naturalisation and Immigration Service recommends that you should allow at least 8 weeks for your visa application to be processed.